 Air Sleeve Maintenance BUY

-FOX air shocks contain high air pressures.
+WARNING: FOX air shocks contain high air pressures.
+Improper handling may cause SERIOUS INJURY or DEATH.
 Before servicing

 eye protection.
-If you do not feel confident in performing this procedure,
+If you do not feel confident about performing the following procedure,

 - Before beginning service,

-A “stuck down” shock is a shock that is stuck at the bottom of its travel
+A “stuck down” shock is one that is stuck at the bottom of its travel,

 - The first step in troubleshooting